7 Smart Tips Every Traveling Vegan Should Know

 Tip: Always check the sides offered at a restaurant because most of the time, you’ll find options that you can combine to make a complete meal.

-Several cuisines tend to have accidentally vegan options or dishes that can be easily tailored to vegan style.
+Several cuisines tend to have accidentally vegan options or dishes that can be easily tailored to a vegan style.
 Some of these delicious options come from delightful nationalities, including:

-- Mexican (veggies tacos, veggie rice bowl)
+- Mexican (veggie tacos, veggie rice bowl)

 - Asian (Vegetable fried rice)